meteor/validated-method/README.md

 # mdg:method

+> Development stage: looking for feedback and ideas before solidifying the initial API

 A simple wrapper package for `Meteor.methods` with many benefits.
 The need for such a package came when the Meteor Guide was being written and we realized there was a lot of best-practices boilerplate around methods that could be easily abstracted away.
 Here are some of the advantages of